Venezuela in the OTI Festival

-The participation of Venezuela in the OTI Festival first began at the inaugural OTI Festival in 1972 held in Madrid and continued continuously until the last edition in 2000 held in Acapulco.
-Radio Caracas Televisión (RCTV), Venevisión, and Venezolana de Televisión, members of the Organización de Televisión Iberoamericana (OTI), were responsible for the Venezuelan participation in different years.
+The participation of Venezuela in the OTI Festival began at the first OTI Festival in 1972.
+The Venezuelan participating broadcasters were in turn Radio Caracas Televisión (RCTV), Venevisión, and Venezolana de Televisión, which were members of the Organización de Televisión Iberoamericana (OTI).
+They participated in all twenty-eight editions of the festival.
+They won twice: in 1982 and 1987; and hosted the event once, in 1979.

 History

-Venezuela won the festival on two occasions, the first one in 1982 with the teenage boy band Grupo Unicornio with the song "Puedes contar conmigo".
-The second Venezuelan victory came in 1987 in Lisbon with Alfredo Alejandro, with the song "La felicidad esá en un rincón de tu corazón".
+Venezuela won the festival on two occasions, the first one in 1982 with "Puedes contar conmigo" performed by the teenage boy band Grupo Unicornio.
+Their second victory came in 1987 with "La felicidad está en un rincón en tu corazón" by Alfredo Alejandro.
 Apart from their victories, the country got two second places in 1976 and 1979 and three third places in 1974, 1975, and 1994.

-Many Venezuelan singers well known in all Ibero-America, such as Jose Luis Rodríguez "El Puma", her daughter Lilibeth Morillo, Mirla Castellanos, and Delia Dorta represented their country in the contest with successful participations.
+Many Venezuelan singers well known in all Ibero-America, such as Jose Luis Rodríguez "El Puma", her daughter Lilibeth Morillo, Mirla Castellanos, and Delia Dorta represented Venezuela in the festival with successful participations.

 Venezuela hosted the contest in 1979.
 The venue of the festival was the Teatro del Círculo Militar of Caracas and the presenters were Eduardo Serrano and Carmen Victoria Pérez, who presented the event in a golden and blue colored stage.
 The opening theme of this edition of the festival was an orchestral fantasy based on the hymn, "Alma llanera".